The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

 We’ve all driven through nasty weather, but specific conditions create predictable problems on the road:

-Wind: Those big rigs you pass on the highway?
+Those big rigs you pass on the highway?
 Strong crosswinds can tip them over.
 Even your sedan can get pushed into another lane during severe gusts.
 The Federal Motor Carrier Safety Administration identifies environmental factors, including adverse weather conditions, as significant contributors to large truck crashes, though specific wind-related statistics are limited.

 Case-Winning Applications of Forensic Meteorology